PHACDataHub/privacy_rac_demo/README.md

 definition of "personal information".
 If the user hovers over the linked portion of that explanation, the text of the definition appears as a tool tip.

-### Test 2
+#### Test 2

 But of course, the document is not merely about bob, it is about bob's race.
 We can add that as a fact to the test and run it again, and see what happens.

 ![Test 2 Facts](image-46.png)

-Now when we run the test, we stil get only one answer, but we get two explanations.
+Now when we run the test, we still get only one answer, but we get two explanations.
 The first is identical to the answer in the first test.
 The new second explanation appears like this:

 ![Test 2 Explanation 2](image-47.png)